 Most of the library's restrooms contain multiple stalls.
 All restrooms include a wheelchair accessible stall.
 On the second, fourth, and fifth floors, the restrooms are located near the lobby-side entrance across from the elevators.
 On the main floor (floor 3), the restrooms are located in the back corner on the right when entering from the lobby.
 The gender inclusive restroom is also on the third floor between the Starbucks and the Study Lounge.
 It is single-stall and wheelchair accessible.
 To access the restrooms on the first floor, take the first left from the lobby.
 Turn left when you reach the corner, and the restrooms will be located at the end of the hallway.

-We have three computers with assistive technology, two document scanners, a black and white text magnifier, headphones to use speech-to-text privately, and one wheelchair accessible adjustable height desk on the main floor (floor 3) outside of the ADS Testing Center (room CK 321).
-These computers have NVDA and Kurzweil.
+We have one computer with assistive technology, two document scanners, a black and white text magnifier, headphones to use speech-to-text privately, and one wheelchair accessible adjustable height desk on the main floor (floor 3) outside of the ADS Testing Center (room CK 321).
+We have an additional computer with assistive technology and an adjustable height desk on the second floor outside of the Data Studio.
+NVDA is available on all public computers in the library.

 Visit Towson University's Assistive Technology page for more information about what technologies are available at the Cook Library and throughout campus.